Managing FX Risk in The Commodities Sector: Case Study

 By using a portion of this margin towards a structured FX solution they were able to lock in a known worst-case exchange rate but take advantage of favorable market movements in the time between agreeing the deal and settling the cashflows.

-By being fully protected to the downside, but participating in the upside, they’re now able to accrue incremental gains to their margins.
-This means fewer sleepless nights worrying about where the FX market is going – which to quote a well-known song is “like trying to solve an algebra equation by chewing bubblegum”.
+By being fully protected to the downside, but participating in the upside, they were able to accrue incremental gains to their margins.
+This meant fewer sleepless nights worrying about where the FX market was going.

 Hybrid execution with existing banks

-Keeping the banks in the mix was a key requirement for our client and they do this through a combination of giving them the hedges from the ‘same currency business’ as well as in certain instances where there is a cross currency deal, but the market conditions aren’t right for a structured solution.
+Keeping the banks in the mix was a key requirement for our client and they did this through a combination of giving them the hedges from the ‘same currency business’ as well as in certain instances where there was a cross currency deal, but the market conditions weren’t right for a structured solution.

 Implementation and delivery